 Can't I still just email

 Yes, of course.
-The same email alias you used for the distribution list will still work just fine for the Office 365 group.
+The same email alias you used for the distribution list will still work just fine for the group in Outlook.

 Remember to tell them when this change is occurring and who they should contact if they have further questions.